 The hand-arm vibration chart is used for hand-arm vibration testing.
 The chart is based on BS EN ISO 5349-1 Wh frequency weighting for hand-arm vibration.
 The top of the chart is located at 8 to 10 Hz where are the most harmful resonant frequencies for hands and arms.
 A hand-arm vibration chart is a valuable tool for exposure assessment and the prevention of vibration white finger (hand-arm vibration syndrome).

 Improved methods of hand-arm vibration exposure measurement have been defined by BS EN ISO 5349 as the ones using additional factors such as contact force to decrease the uncertainty of exposure time.
 Contemporary, very small force transducers can be fitted right next to the MEMS-technology-based vibration accelerometer in a form of a hand-arm adapter as specified by BS EN ISO 5349-2 and BS EN ISO 10819.
 With such an effective solution it became possible to perform continuous measurements throughout the whole working day which decreases the uncertainty of the sample limitation.
 The time-history of contact force values proved important in determining the true exposure time by simple selection of the force threshold level and this was backed up by the analysis of spectrograms.

-Simultaneous measurement of coupling forces and vibration is necessary because different coupling forces applied by operators on handheld vibrating tools influence differently the stage of transmission of vibration in the upper limbs.
-Coupling forces modify exposure to vibration and the health effects it causes.
-Moreover, the synergic impact of force and vibration on the cardiovascular system, nervous system and the joints and muscles should be considered.
+Simultaneous measurement of contact force and the vibration is necessary because different coupling forces applied by operators on handheld vibrating tools influence differently the stage of transmission of vibration in the upper limbs.
+Contact force modifies exposure to vibration and the health effects it causes.
+Moreover, the cumulative exposure of force and vibration on the cardiovascular system, nervous system, joints, and muscles should be considered.